gardener/gardener/docs/extensions/logging-and-monitoring.md

 #### Aggregate Prometheus

-Another Prometheus instance in the `garden` namespace (called "aggregate Prometheus") stores pre-aggregated data from the cache Prometheus and shoot Prometheis.
+Another Prometheus instance in the `garden` namespace (called "aggregate Prometheus") stores pre-aggregated data from the cache Prometheus and shoot Prometheus.
 An ingress exposes this Prometheus instance allowing it to be scraped from another cluster.
 For more details, continue reading [here](../monitoring/README.md#aggregate-prometheus).